 Interventions throughout the educational career of vulnerable populations can help reduce the achievement gap and promote intergenerational mobility.
 High-quality, external programming, from preschool to elementary summer programs to college mentoring can have a tremendous impact on long-term academic success.

-Early-stage, preventative solutions that result in improved outcomes over the long term generate short- and long-term social value and savings, from increased educational attainment to increased taxes from higher levels of employment.
-At Social Finance, we consider opportunities to improve educational outcomes throughout the entire spectrum of a student’s education, from early childhood to postsecondary and workforce development.
+Preventative solutions that improve educational attainment for vulnerable populations generate both short- and long-term social value, from increased employment, wages and tax revenue to reduced remedial programming, drop-out rates, and juvenile and criminal justice interactions as individuals are better positioned to achieve their potential.
+At Social Finance, we consider opportunities to improve educational outcomes throughout the entire spectrum of a student’s education, from early childhood to post-secondary and workforce development in adulthood.

-Around the country, innovative interventions target outcomes across this timeline, such as increasing grade level reading by third grade, reducing the number of high school dropouts, increasing attendance and improving academic achievement.
-Programming can be delivered in schools to an entire student body, in homes with students and their families, after school and over the summer in groups, to teachers and administrators and everywhere in between.
-We assess different approaches and interventions to find opportunities where Pay for Success may be a useful tool to scale programs.
+Around the country, innovative interventions target outcomes across this timeline, such as increasing grade level reading by third grade, reducing the number of high school dropouts, increasing attendance, improving academic achievement, and advancing careers.
+Programming can be delivered in schools to an entire student body, in homes with students and their families, after school or over the summer in groups, to teachers and administrators, online to individuals across the nation, and everywhere in between.
+At Social Finance we assess these models and interventions to find opportunities where Pay for Success can be utilized to scale programs and enhance opportunity for students and their families.

 W.K.
 Kellogg Foundation Grantee Projects